Home | Sitemap | Translate

 • Call your health care provider’s office in advance of a visit.

 • Sign up online for free COVID-19 testing here or call 512-972-5560.
-Bastrop County is now part of the Austin Public Health portal for registration of local testing with two locations – one in Bastrop and one in Elgin.
-You will need to create a free account.
+Bastrop County is now part of the Austin Public Health portal for registration of local testing at St. David's Bastrop Mondays, Wednesdays, Fridays.
 For full details, see Section 4.1 IS THERE A TESTING SITE IN BASTROP COUNTY?

 • For fast 1-hour test results (Rapid Test) Please wait at least 4 days from exposure to get tested.

-o Physicians Premiere ER at 512-321-0911 to set an appointment time.
+o Ally Medical Emergency Room at 512-321-0911 to set an appointment time.
 There is a cost to this test, but they do take insurance.
 Please wait at least 4 days from exposure before seeking test.
 Patients with symptoms will be prioritized over those without.

 o FastMed Urgent Care at 512-332-2273 to set an appointment time.
 There is a cost to this test, but they do take insurance.
 Patients with symptoms will be prioritized over those without.
 Click Here to set up an appointment.